OK, color coding: Blue = updates, comments. Yellow = stories.

 “Which is?”

 “I’m not telling you,” Sandafare said.
-But a second later he added, “It has something to do with something missing.”
+But a second later he added, “It has

 “Ah, the missing link.
 You want to know how you got here?”
 The satyr strummed his lyre discordantly.